wangzhenj321/AWS-SAA/notes/Amazon-CloudFront.md

     - Require users to access content using CloudFront signed URLs or signed cookies
     - Set up field-level encryption for specific content fields
     - Use AWS WAF to control access to your content

+## CloudFront use cases

+- Accelerate static website content delivery
+- Serve video on demand or live streaming video
+- Encrypt specific fields throughout system processing
+- Customize at the edge
+- Serve private content by using Lambda@Edge customizations